pradeep-tnaik/arka-sentinel-distribution/README.md

 Software systems accumulate knowledge faster than teams can document it.

-Arka Sentinel exists to make repository context visible, enforceable, and actionable directly within the developer workflow—helping engineering organizations maintain architectural integrity as systems and teams scale.
+Arka Sentinel exists to make repository context visible, enforceable, and actionable directly inside the development workflow.

+The goal is simple:

+> Preserve architectural intent before it becomes operational risk.

 ---

 # Copyright

 **© 2026 Arka Sentinel.
 All Rights Reserved.**

+Protecting engineering knowledge, one commit at a time.